Tulsa, Oklahoma: History

-The area where Tulsa now exists is considered Indian Territory, on the land of the Kiikaapoi (Kickapoo), Wahzhazhe Ma zha (Osage), Muscogee (Creek), and Caddo tribes, among others, before it was first formally settled by the Lochapoka and Creek tribes in 1836.
-They established a small settlement under the Creek Council Oak Tree at the present-day intersection of Cheyenne Avenue and 18th Street.
-This area and this tree reminded Chief Tukabahchi and his small group of the Trail of Tears survivors of the bend in the river and their previous Creek Council Oak Tree back in the Tallassee, Alabama area.
-They named their new settlement Tallasi, meaning "old town" in Creek, which later became "Tulsa".
+Muscogee founding

+On March 28, 1836, Opothleyahola and the Muscogee (Creek) Nation established a small settlement called Lochapoka ("place of turtles" in Creek) under the Creek Council Oak Tree at the present-day intersection of Cheyenne Avenue and 18th Street.
 The area around Tulsa was also settled by members of the other so-called "Five Civilized Tribes" who had been relocated to Oklahoma from the Southern United States.
 Most of modern Tulsa is located in the Creek Nation, with parts located in the Cherokee and Osage Nations.

-Although Oklahoma was not yet a state during the Civil War, the Tulsa area saw its share of fighting.
-The Battle of Chusto-Talasah took place on the north side of Tulsa and several battles and skirmishes took place in nearby counties.
+Although Oklahoma was not yet a state during the Civil War, Indian Territory saw its share of fighting.
+The Battle of Chusto-Talasah took place on Bird Creek, and several battles and skirmishes took place in nearby counties.
 After the War, the tribes signed Reconstruction treaties with the federal government that in some cases required substantial land concessions.
-In the years after the Civil War and around the turn of the century, the area along the Arkansas River that is now Tulsa was periodically home to or visited by a series of colorful outlaws, including the legendary Wild Bunch, the Dalton Gang, and Little Britches.
+In the years after the Civil War and around the turn of the century, the area along the Arkansas River that is now Tulsa was periodically home to or visited by a series of colorful outlaws, including the legendary Wild Bunch and the Dalton Gang.

-In 2020, the Supreme Court ruled that much of eastern Oklahoma, including much of Tulsa, falls in the category of Indian Country, reshaping much of the legal jurisdiction in the region.
-The Muscogee (Creek), Cherokee, Chickasaw, Choctaw, and Seminole tribal communities welcomed the decision as a long-fought for victory.

 Incorporation and "Oil Capital" prosperity

-Around August 1, 1882, the town was almost centered at a location just north of the current Whittier Square, when a construction crew laying out the line of the St. Louis-San Francisco Railroad chose that spot for a sidetrack.
+On August 7, 1882, the town was almost centered at a location just north of the current Whittier Square, when a construction crew laying out the line of the St. Louis-San Francisco Railroad chose that spot for a sidetrack serving ranchers.
 However, an area merchant persuaded them to move the site further west into the Muscogee Nation, which had friendlier laws for white business owners.
-On January 18, 1898, Tulsa was officially incorporated and elected Edward Calkins as the city's first mayor.
+On January 18, 1898, Tulsa was officially incorporated and elected Edward E. Calkins as the city's first mayor.